 We determined early on that the numbers suggest that Facebook is the most popular place to market your business — and that you’ll have the biggest audience there.
 But if you want to reach as many users as possible and reach them with several content formats (like Reels, Stories, and content posts), we suggest opting for both Facebook and Instagram!

+If you’re ready to get started, WebFX can’t wait to work with you!
+We’re a full-service social media marketing agency that can help you earn more customers for your SMB.
 Regardless of the platforms you’d like to work with, we can help you construct a unique marketing or advertising strategy that engages users, increases clicks, and boosts your revenue.